 Halflight is a fun freeware space shooter starring furry animals.
 It's not revolutionary by any means, but it does offer one thing that most shooters ignore: a plot.
 And an interesting one at that.
 Those who have played (and loved) Solar Winds will be right at home with Heartlight. |

-Although the game looks good and plays good, there is a few quirks that prevents it from ranking among the best shooters (aside from bland graphics, that is).
+Although the game looks okay and plays good, there is a few quirks that prevent it from ranking among the best shooters (aside from bland graphics, that is).
 Collision with enemy ships means instant death, even though your ship has an energy gauge for absorbing shots.
-Enemies sometimes attack during the radio talk between you and the general, and the warning message about their appearance obscure the message boxes, which is how you learn of plot advancement.
-These two nitpicks aside, HalfLight is a very entertaining shooters that action fans-- especially casual gamers-- should definitely take a look.
+Enemies sometimes attack during the radio talk between you and the general, and the warning message about their appearance obscures the plot-related ones.
+These two nitpicks aside, HalfLight is a very entertaining shooter that action fans- - especially casual gamers -- should definitely take a look.
 Thumbs up!

 Reviewed by: Underdogs